 - The displayed price does not change for the subscription from saved specifications if the specifications are saved before modifying the price.
-Notify the tenant of the cautions that the price will not be the price displayed on the L-Platform management window but be the modified price after the modification date.
+Notify the tenant of the cautions that the price will not be the price displayed on the [L-Platforms] tab of the ROR console but be the modified price after the modification date.